elixir-cloud-aai/elixir-cloud-demos/README.md

 Outside of version control, individual demos are not explicitly versioned.
-When a demo is first given, it becomes feature-locked, from which point on only maintenance may be performed on that demo in order to ensure its functionality.
+When a demo is first given, it becomes feature-locked, from which point on only maintenance and documentation chores may be performed on that demo in order to ensure its functionality.

 ## License